-9.10 Institutions forecasting, at any point in time, that they will exceed 40,000-80,000 transactional accounts in the following three years should inform the Bank.
-In relation to For such institutions that exceed, or expect they will exceed, 40,000-80,000 transactional accounts, where the Bank will make determines that a case-by-case judgement when setting their transfer preferred resolution strategy would be appropriate and will consider a number of factors, including if the institution provides significant amounts of transactional banking services or other critical functions.that external MREL would be set at a level equal to an institution's minimum capital requirements, the Bank will provide institutions with a a notice period, whose length may depend on their transactional accounts' growth rate, and after which the institution will become subject to a transfer preferred resolution strategy.
-Exceptionally, where the Bank determines that an institution with a transfer preferred resolution strategy should be set an external MREL above minimum capital requirements, the Bank will also set the point in time (T) at which they the institution would need to start their its transition to meeting MREL, as well as the length of the transition itself.
-The transition will be set on an institutionspecific basis, taking into account relevant institution-specific factors, such as the institution's ability to access capital markets.
-As a starting point the Bank expects, where possible, to adopt a similar transitional For all institutions that are set a transfer preferred resolution strategy, the Bank's approach to institutions that exceed, or expect they will exceed, 40,000-80,000 transactional accounts as to institutions that exceed, or expect they will exceed, £15 billion of total assets.
-Thissetting a notice period or T will include consideration, to the extent the Bank considers appropriate in the individual case, of the factors listed in paragraph 9.7 and, on the principles set out in paragraph 9.9, of the flexible add-on if requestedset out in paragraph 9.7.
-In the event that the flexible add-on is requested, the Bank will take into consideration the factors set out in paragraph 9.9.
-Any transitional provisions for meeting other, non-MREL but resolutionrelated expectations and requirements associated with firms with a preferred transfer resolution strategy would apply as set out in the relevant Bank or PRA policy materials.
+9.10 Institutions forecasting, at any point in time, that they will exceed 40,000-80,000 transactional accounts and/or (as mentioned in paragraph 9.7) £25 billion total assets, in the following three years, should inform the Bank.
+In relation to For those institutions that exceed, or expect they will exceed, 40,000-80,000 transactional accounts, for which the Bank will make determines that a case-by-case judgement when setting theirtransfer preferred resolution strategy and will consider a number of factors, including if the institution provides significant amounts of transactional banking services or other critical functions. would be appropriate, the Bank will provide institutions with a a notice period, whose length may depend on their transactional accounts' growth rate, and set the point in time (T) at which they would need to start their transition to meeting MREL, as well as the length of the transition itself.
+The transition will be set on anof no more than three years, after which the institution will become a transfer institution-specific basis, taking into account relevant factors, such as the.
+Any transitional provisions for meeting other, non-MREL but resolution-related expectations and requirements associated with a transfer institution's ability to access capital markets.
+As a starting point the Bank expects, where possible, to adopt a similar transitional approach to institutions that exceed, or expect they will exceed, 40,000-80,000 transactional accounts as to institutions that exceed, or expect they will exceed, £15 billion of total assets.
+This will include consideration, to the extent the Bank considers appropriate in the individual case, of the factors listed in paragraph 9.7 and, on the principles preferred resolution strategy would apply as set out in paragraph 9.9, of the flexible add-on if requested the relevant Bank or PRA policy materials.